prometheusresearch-archive/react-forms/docs/getting-started.rst

 CommonJS bundler which understands how to get React and React Forms installed via npm and bundle them into a single (or multiple) files.

-There are tow main players on this field: Browserify_ and Webpack_.
+There are two main players in this field: Browserify_ and Webpack_.
 Both have their strengths and weaknesses.

 Bundling CommonJS with Browserify